Stories That Empower America's Workforce

 May 9, 2025 | Victoria Lim

-What can states do to roll out the welcome mat for veterans?
+What states are doing to roll out the welcome mat for veterans

 Affordability, proximity to family, and health care access make states veteran-friendly.
 Extra perks can mean a lot, too.